-- Type – This is the type of robot you are creating.
-For now, I will select development (Note – the number of robots and types of robots are limited in the community edition of UiPath)
+- Type – This is the type of robot that you are creating.
+For now, I will select development (Note – the number of robots are limited in the community edition of UiPath)

 - Description – A short description of your robot – this is useful if you have many robots